 Which material do we use to add volume to your jawbone?

 We use sterile, artificial bone particles obtained from various sources.
 It may be bone that we take from another part of your jawbone or synthetic bone materials obtained from animals (usually bovine and horse).
-These synthetic bone grafts are prepare in special conditions – sterilized with gamma rays and always FDA, WHO certified.
+These synthetic bone grafts are prepare in special conditions – sterilize with gamma rays and always FDA, WHO certified.

-Who are not suitable for this procedure?
+Who are not suitable for this procedure of sinus lift?

 - Radiotherapy history with the head and neck